influxdata/docs-v2/content/telegraf/v1.19/introduction/installation.md

 {{% /code-tab-content %}}
 {{< /code-tabs-wrapper >}}

+### Debian
-**Debian:** Add the InfluxData repository with the following commands:
+Add the InfluxData repository with the following commands:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}